Non-Involvement of Providers of Student Health Services, Family Members, or Close Personal Relationships in Student Assessment

 * List of contacts for reporting potential and actual conflict of interest related to student teaching and assessment by a healthcare provider or close personal relationship:

-- For Mod 1 and Mod 2 courses:
+- For Core 1 courses:

 Associate Dean for the UME Science and Discovery Curriculum

-- For clerkship and Sub-I rotations:
+- For Core 2 clerkship and Core 3 Sub-I rotations:

 Associate Dean for UME Clinical Health Systems Sciences Curriculum

-- For electives and all other courses:
+- For Core 3 electives and all other courses:

 Associate Dean for Student Success and Professional Development